HajimeK/nd131-openvino-fundamentals-project-starter/WRITEUP.md

 ![](images/person_not_working.png)
 Could work if the background is removed and properly color scales are changed.

-### Preprocessin the image - no effect
+### Preprocessin the image

-Input source (images) quality might help improve detection.
+INPUT source (images) quality might help improve detection.
-Lghting and camera focal length/image size might help.
+Lighting could change the brightness or hue of the images.
+Focal length could make images blurry.
+Small image size means low resolution, and it will affect model ability to detect small objects.

-With an assumption that the poor contrast because of the black clothes the person wears is harmful in this case, tried to increase the contrast by image process in OpenCV.
+Here to work with lighting condition, contrast sharpened by image process in OpenCV.

 Tried to reprocess the image to be a higher contrast image with the following code snippet.
 The brightness is adjusted.